hal-uw/gpu_variability_sc22_artifact/sec4d_sgemm_amd/README.md

 | RDNA 2  | VAN GOGH LITE    | TBC                   | GFX1040|

 ## Build Container Image
-We used a ROCm 4.0.1 image as the base for our Dockerfile even though it is not state-of-the-art.
-We did this to ensure faithful reproduction of our experimental setup on Lawrence Livermore National Lab's (LLNL's) Corona cluster, where we ran these experiments.
+We used a ROCm 4.0.1 image as the base for our Dockerfile to ensure faithful reproduction of our experimental setup on Lawrence Livermore National Lab's (LLNL's) Corona cluster.

 Note that to successfully build this docker image and the necessary libraries/packages used for SGEMM, you will need sudo access on the machine you are doing this work.
 Otherwise, the container image will fail to build.